Faulkner Act: Council–manager

 The council–manager plan places complete responsibility for municipal affairs in the council.
 The council appoints a municipal manager who is the chief executive with broad authority.
-While the council–manager plan is quite similar to the 1923 Municipal Manager Law, the Faulkner Act version does not provide tenure for the municipal manager, who can be removed by a vote of the council.
+While the Faulkner Act council–manager plan is quite similar to the 1923 Municipal Manager Law, it differs in the minimum number of council members to be elected (5 instead of 3), allows partisan elections, permits some council members to be elected by wards, and requires a popularly elected mayor.

 The council consists of five, seven, or nine members elected either at-large or a combination of at-large and by wards for four-year terms.
 The mayor, who is either elected at-large or by council from among its members for a four-year term, chairs the council, but has no appointment or veto power.
 The council hires a manager, who serves as the chief executive and administrative official.
 The manager prepares the budget, appoints and removes department heads, and attends council meetings, but does not have a vote.

 The following municipalities have adopted council–manager system under the Faulkner Act: